GoogleCloudPlatform/firebase-extensions/firestore-text-similarity/PREINSTALL.md

 - Filter for “Vertex AI API” and click on the checkbox next to it.
 A new panel should appear on the right side of the page.
 - On the new panel, click on the checkboxes next to “Data Read” and “Data Write”, and click Save.

-Next, if you would like to use the PaLM embeddings model, you will need to apply for access to the PaLM API [via this waitlist](https://makersuite.google.com/waitlist).
+Next, if you would like to use the PaLM embeddings model, the PaLM API is currently still in public preview and may make backwards-incompatible changes that the extension is also subject to.
+The extension is also subject to PaLM API [quota limits](https://developers.generativeai.google/models/language).
-Once you have access, please [enable the Generative Language API in your Google Cloud Project](https://console.cloud.google.com/apis/library/generativelanguage.googleapis.com) before installing this extension (Other models such as Universal Sentence Encoder that are available on TFHub can be used immediately).

 Finally, make sure that you've set up a [Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) and [enabled Cloud Storage](https://firebase.google.com/docs/storage) in your Firebase project.